brainvisa/casa-distro/doc/source/quickstart.rst

 * Setup an environment

-  Once installed, you can use the ``casa_distro`` command in your terminal to download a compiled image with open software and tools :
+  Once installed, you can use the ``casa_distro`` command in your terminal to download and install a compiled image with open software and tools :

   .. code-block:: bash